cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-5.md

 [Link to full code.](https://github.com/eludadev/bikes-api/blob/main/auth.js)

-We’ll proceed by verifying the validity of this token using the `verify()` method.
-But before we do that, it’s important to note that Bearer authentication depends on one secret stored in the environment variables.
+We'll proceed by verifying the validity of this token using the `verify()` method.
+But before we do that, it's important to note that Bearer authentication depends on one secret stored in the environment variables.
 With this secret value, Bearer tokens are both generated and verified.

-Let’s create our token by running the following command:
+Let's create our token by running the following command:

 ```javascript
 // generate-secret.js